sophie-sr/Rambook-2021/readme.txt

 footer.inc
 	the footer of the website
 form.css
-	the css of the website, makes everything look pretty form.inc
+	the css of the website
+form.inc
 	html form
 form.js